NUbots/NUbots/module/localisation/FieldLocalisationSRIF/README.md

   a mirror hypothesis, but each component is scored on its own association and the pair sits at a genuine 50/50, so the bank alone cannot resolve it — hence off by default.
 Breaking the tie needs asymmetric off-field evidence fed in through `SystemLocalisation::addSideLogEvidence`.
-  `utility::slam::SideDisambiguator` implements exactly that — out-of-field FAST/ORB corner landmarks
+  `srif::SideDisambiguator` (`src/srif`) implements exactly that — out-of-field FAST/ORB corner landmarks
   classified geometrically against the carpet and horizon, triangulated online (mostly as bearing-only landmarks, since distant background rarely accrues usable parallax), then scored against the pose and its mirror — but **this module does not source it yet**.
 Future work; it costs roughly 4 ms/frame.